 Given that each Member State applies its own regulation, and that certain goods are subject to different regulations, it is highly recommended to check the VAT rates in force in the country of destination.
 Visit this page to check the different VAT rates for each Member State.

 When the threshold is exceeded, the company has 30 days to register in the country of destination.
 Given the high time limit it is preferable to register even before.

-Why choose ASD Group
+Why choose ASD Group?